chrisguest75/kind_examples/10_flux_v2/README.md

 ## Notes

+* You store references to repos in the deployment repo.
 * You can push to OCI artifacts instead of a git repository.
 This means you only need one credential on the cluster.
+* The resync time is controlled by the `--interval` when creating the resource.

 ## Contents